giannilmbd/dynare/doc/manual/source/installation-and-configuration.rst

 In order to run Dynare, you need one of the following:

 * MATLAB, any version ranging from 9.8 (R2020a) to 25.2 (R2025b);
-* GNU Octave, any version ranging from 8.4.0 to 10.3.0, with the ``statistics`` package from `Octave-Forge`_.
+* GNU Octave, any version ranging from 8.4.0 to 10.3.0, with the `statistics`_
+  package.
 Note however that the Dynare installer for Windows requires a more specific version of Octave, as indicated on the download page.

 The following optional extensions are also useful to benefit from extra features, but are in no way required: